The Muppets Studio: Background: Disney and Henson's failed merger

-Muppets Holding Company
+Disney acquisition and formation

 Eisner, still interested in the Muppet properties, re-opened negotiations with the Hensons and announced the purchase of The Muppets and Bear in the Big Blue House assets from The Jim Henson Company for $75 million on February 17, 2004.
 The acquired Muppet assets were then placed into The Muppets Holding Company with Chris Curtin as general manager within Disney Consumer Products.
-One of the first appearances that the Muppets made after the purchase was on the TV special The Nick and Jessica Variety Hour in April 2004, starring Nick Lachey and Jessica Simpson.
+One of the first appearances that the Muppets made after the purchase was on the television special The Nick and Jessica Variety Hour in April 2004, starring Nick Lachey and Jessica Simpson.
 A new website was launched in November 2004 and the Muppets made an appearance on the 2004 Christmas episode of Saturday Night Live.

 The first Muppet production under full Disney control, The Muppets' Wizard of Oz, went into production immediately and aired on ABC in May 2005.
 On July 30, 2005, Animal and Pepe the King Prawn made appearance on The X Games 11 Preview show of All Access on ESPN2.
 Bear's first appearance under Disney's control was in the reality show, Breakfast With Bear in 2005.